WarlockWendell/AggDet/README.md

 python train_net.py --eval-only --config-file configs/Detic_RN50_COCO.yaml
 ```

-You can modify the fllowing parameters in the [yaml file](./configs/Detic_RN50_COCO.yaml#L456) to adjust the parameters described in the paper.
+You can modify the following parameters in the [yaml file](./configs/Detic_RN50_COCO.yaml#L456) to adjust the parameters described in the paper.
 ```yaml
 OVERLAP_TOPK: 3
 ALPHA: 0.05